-Table 19.
-Exploitation and valorisation plan for the technical and business catalogues
+Table 19 Exploitation and valorisation plan for the technical and business catalogues

-Asset description The BECoop technical and business catalogues offer a wide range of suitable bioenergy technical, business and financial models for the community level.
-The catalogues identify, the ideal solutions (technical, business, financial) and define the necessary services that must be offered for supporting the implementation of their bioenergy communities' roadmaps.
+Asset description The BECoop technical and business catalogues offered a wide range of suitable bioenergy technical, business and financial models for the community level.
+The catalogues identified the ideal solutions (technical, business, financial) and defined the necessary services that must be offered for supporting the implementation of their bioenergy communities' roadmaps.
 The catalogue was developed by a review of solutions applied to other RES with transferability potential of their success factor to bioenergy as well.
-Creators of Asset The technical catalogue will be developed by CIRCE with the support of CERTH, WUELS, Q-PLAN, WR, SEV.
-The business catalogue will be developed by Q-PLAN with the support of CBS, CIRCE, CERTH, WUELS, FIPER, SEV, WR Intended users and expected benefits from exploiting the asset Potential and existing bioenergy communities will benefit from the comprehensive list of technical, business, governance and financial solutions that will enable them to easily navigate among appropriate solutions that are applicable and effective for their case.
-Business and SME's will also benefit by the definition of services required by the bioenergy communities enabling them to reform accordingly their services portfolio to fit an emerging market such as the bioenergy communities.
-Intended exploitation route Furthermore, the Bioenergy technology expert partners (CIRCE, CERTH) and the business partners (Q-PLAN, WR) will use them to enrich their services, FIPER will provide access to the its members, OBS to its constituents and the pilot partners (GOI, ESEK, OBS, SEV) will benefit by using them to facilitate the expansion of their activities and finetuning of their operations.
+Creators of Asset The technical catalogue was developed by CIRCE with the support of CERTH, WUELS, Q-PLAN, WR, SEV.
+Creators of Asset The business catalogue was developed by Q-PLAN with the support of CBS, CIRCE, CERTH, WUELS, FIPER, SEV, WR.
+Intended users and expected benefits from Potential and existing bioenergy communities will benefit from the comprehensive list of technical, business, governance and financial solutions that will enable them to easily navigate among appropriate solutions that are applicable and effective for their case. exploiting the asset Business and SME's are benefit by the definition of services required by the bioenergy communities enabling them to reform their services portfolio to fit an emerging market such as the bioenergy communities.
+Intended exploitation route The technical and business partners will have these services in their portfolio and will seek new partnerships and projects to expand their business and research activities.
+If no partnerships are found during a period of two years in which the catalogues will be available online through KEP and the projects' website other options will be considered (e.g. uploading the material in open repositories and knowledge bases i.e. Knowledge4Policy - K4P)

-Table 20.
-Actions needed for the exploitation and valorisation of the technical and business catalogues
+Table 18 Actions needed for the exploitation and valorisation of the technical and business catalogues

 What?
 By Who?
 When?
-IPR The main IPR protection measure is copyright CIRCE and Q- PLAN Upon approval and publication of the relevant deliverables by the EC (estimated after M15) Communication and dissemination Upload the technical and business catalogues to the Knowledge Exchange Platform web platform and BECoop website Q-PLAN, IEECP By M18
+IPR The main IPR protection measure is copyright.
+CIRCE and Q-PLAN Upon approval and publication of the relevant deliverables by the EC Communication and dissemination Upload the technical and business catalogues to the Knowledge Exchange Platform web platform and BECoop website.
+Q-PLAN, IEECP Completed by M18